Arguing About Gods

 3. It is neither rational to believe that God exists, nor to believe that God does not exist.

-Let’s start with (1).
-It wasn’t obvious to me why we shouldn’t think that p is false in this case.
+Starting with (1): It’s not obvious to me why we shouldn’t just think p is false in this case.
 There is, however, a paradox that might illustrate the reason.
 Consider a lottery with infinitely many tickets.
-I shouldn’t believe that my ticket is the winner since the probability is infinitesimal.5 But I should think this about each ticket, which amounts to believing that no ticket is the winner — a false belief.
-So, I should neither believe nor disbelieve that any particular ticket is the winner (that God exists).
+I shouldn’t believe that my ticket is the winner since the probability of winning is zero.
+But I should think this about every ticket, which amounts to believing that no ticket is the winner — a false belief.
+So, I should neither believe nor disbelieve that any particular ticket is the winner.

-If I accept that some beliefs are basic and accept the principle that it’s best to keep a belief unless there is some good reason to give it up (Oppy calls this “methodological conservatism”), then I have good reason to believe I’m not a BIV.
+So (1) makes some sense.
+But believing (1) could make it very difficult to avoid skepticism about basic things like the reality of the external world.
+Consider the belief that I’m not a brain in a vat (BIV).
+That belief can’t be based on external evidence because the BIV hypothesis explains the evidence just as well as the alternative.
+It must be based on internal evidence.
+If I accept that some beliefs are based on internal evidence and think that it’s best to keep a belief unless there is some good reason to give it up (Oppy calls this “methodological conservatism”), then I have good reason to believe I’m not a BIV.
 The strong agnostic doesn’t agree with this and seems forced to suspend judgment on whether they are a BIV.
-The same would go for the belief that I didn’t pop into existence two seconds ago, and so on.

-The strong agnostic needs to make some distinction between the God hypotheses and the cases involving extreme skepticism; however, there’s no clear way to do this.
-Oppy notes that the best approach is probably to say that my skepticism about the external world requires me to believe I’m special — somehow, I’m the only real thing in my perceived world — and that this gives me a reason to reject my skepticism.
+The strong agnostic needs to make some distinction between the God hypotheses and the cases involving extreme skepticism, but there’s no clear way to do this.
+Oppy notes that the best approach is probably to say that my skepticism about the external world requires me to believe that I’m special in some way (somehow, I’m the only real thing in my perceived world) and that this gives me a reason to reject my skepticism.
 Call this the “I’m special” consideration ISC.
 However, Oppy proceeds, if the strong atheist concedes that the ISC is required to distinguish between these cases, then they have conceded that external evidence is not the only thing that can support reasonable beliefs, for the reason why the ISC should count against the truth of a belief is not clear from external evidence even though it may be clear to the strong agnostic.
 So, the problem is not that the strong agnostic is unreasonable for liking the ISC, it’s that they might be forced to choose between extreme skepticism and admitting that theists and atheists can be reasonable.
 In other words, the strong agnostic cannot believe (3) and the following statement at the same time:

 1. It is possible to characterize a suitable notion of evidential support that does not rely upon a relativization to background assumptions.